TheMicronauts/TORAIZ-AS-1-Help/README.md

 ### Converting NRPNs Into Single CCs

-All of the parameters of this synth can be automated via MIDI using NRPNs (right half of this table), and a good number of them can also be automated using a simple CC (left half of the table).
+All of the parameters of this synth can be automated via MIDI using NRPNs (right half of the table), and a good number of them can also be automated using a simple CC (left half of the table).

 Now, a single CC is quicker to visualise and edit than its NRPN equivalent (which uses a group of four consecutive CCs).
 Moreover, the CC#s of a specific NRPN can conflict on the MIDI bus with the same CC#s used by other NRPNs, preventing the synth from recalling the intended sound.